 This step is critical to finding your perfect level of tightness for the lifting belt.
 If you can place one of your fingers in between the belt and abdomen, it’s perfect.
 Do this finger test across the length of the lifting belt.

 You can also breathe in and brace as if you were about to squat.
 If your finger presses against your belt while bracing then you hit the sweet spot in tightness.

 Step 5 – Mark This Level On Your Belt With a Pen or Marker

 If you’re using a prong belt you can mark the hole which indicates your ideal level of tightness.
-For lever buckle belts and Velcro belts , you can use a marker at the length of belt you pulled through the buckle.
+For lever buckle belts and Velcro belts, you can use a marker at the length of the belt you pulled through the buckle.

-If this test still causes your lifting belt to be too tight, please check out our sizing guide.
-The weightlifting belt may also need some time to break in, especially if it's leather.
-You can use our short guide to break in leather weightlifting belts quicker.
+If this test still causes your lifting belt to be too tight, make sure the lifting belt size is right for you.
+The weightlifting belt may also need some time to break in, especially if it’s leather.
+You can use our short guide to break in leather weightlifting belts more quicker.

 There are some fitness and strength athletes who think you can’t gain results without pain.
 But don’t confuse pain with discomfort.
 Understanding the importance of how tight your weightlifting belt should be will help you lift more.

 You can ask anyone who has ever hurt themselves while lifting how important form and comfort is.

 Let me know if you have any questions or comments!